ferrodim/collatz/README.md

 If application will found starting number that have infinite steps - application will check only the first 10k steps, and write in log "epic win!
 Number is found"

+Also, application runs "benchmark" on it's own start.
+Look at something like "calculation speed: 532500 tries per second"

 This application created as example, how easy to use long math and multiprocessing on node.js.

 ## How to run